 Combining different Munchkin sets.
-There are lots of different Munchkin sets: zombies, pirates, superheroes, vampires, and more.
-You can combine two (or more) sets for a genre-crossing mega-Munchkin adventure!
+You can mix two (or more) base sets and expansions together for a genre-crossing mega-Munchkin adventure!
 Space plus Old West?
-Kung fu spies?
+Kung fu vampires?
 No problem!
-See it all at sets.worldofmunchkin.com.

 Expansions.
-These add still more monsters to kill, new Treasure to loot, and sometimes entirely new kinds of cards.
+Most of the Munchkin core sets have expansions that add still more monsters to kill, new Treasure to loot, and sometimes entirely new kinds of cards.

-Ask for all the Munchkin sets and expansions at your local game or comic store - find it using our Store Finder, gamerfinder.sjgames.com - but if you don't have a local store, we'll be happy to sell them directly to you at www.warehouse23.com.
+All the Munchkin games should be available at your local game or comic store - find it using our Store Finder, gamerfinder.sjgames.com - but if you don't have a local store, we'll be happy to sell them directly to you at warehouse23.com.
+Warehouse 23 also includes our PDF store, with free Munchkin accessories and rules (including Epic Munchkin and the Munchkin Tournament Rules)!